Appl3Tree/FFTA2-Guide/README.md

 ---

-## 📖 License
+## License

 This is a **fan-made project**.
-All content related to *Final Fantasy Tactics A2: Grimoire of the Rift* is © Square Enix.
+All content related to *Final Fantasy Tactics A2: Grimoire of the Rift* is copyright Square Enix.
 This guide is provided for **personal and educational use only**.

----